 From Environmental Communicator to Freelance Copywriter: How Maddy Took the Leap

-Maddy left college early to work as an intern for an events management agency in the environmental sector—and loved it.
+Maddy left college early to work for an events organization in the environmental sector—and loved it.
 As a programme manager, her role covered everything from planning public engagement events across the West of England to managing volunteers and freelance staff and running core social media campaigns to help people form a lasting connection with the natural world.

 It was a super rewarding experience.
 But five years in, Maddy knew it was time for a change.